 Summary; Pure, unadulterated Nordic awesomeness

 Ragnarok was a pretty neat concept but only had about 48 pages.
 In my previous review I griped that it was, in essence, only a seed of a campaign, with neat flavor and some very interesting stripped-down rules but barely enough to make it work.
-Doom of Odin is a supplement to this campaign seed, consisting of one part crunch, one part fluff and one part adventure, though in reality, the setting and the fluff are there to prop up the adventure (the content in itself is useful outside the context of the adventure but not terribly so, see below).
+Doom of Odin is a much needed supplement to this campaign seed, consisting of one part crunch, one part fluff and one part adventure (though in reality, the setting and the fluff are there to prop up the adventure).

 Let’s get down to business.
 The first part contains all the crunch that I remarked was pleasantly absent from the first game.
 Gods, previously raceless, have now been divided into Aesir and Vanir.
 While I applaud a little mechanical differentiation to go with the fluff, the problem is that both races are too similar.
 God stats have been altered a little from Ragnarok.
-Stat bonuses have been reduced to +7 or +5 for lesser gods, depending on the ability scores and the immortality ability has been explained in more detail; gods reduced to negative hit points outside of their homeplane (Asgard or Vanaheim) simply do not die at -10 and continue to heal until they regain consciousness again.
-Aesir and Vanir differ in stats, with the Aesir having a more pronounced martial focus and the Vanir being overal more cerebral and earth themed, but other then a difference in skill bonuses and a weapon skill feat, there is little to separate the two (the Vanir have higher SR but since this is either 7 or 10 for lesser gods, this is trivial, given the levels at which a game of Ragnarok is likely to take place).
-Had the differences been more pronounced, it would have been a good differentiation to make, but now it serves as basically page filler.
+Stat bonuses have been reduced to +7 or +5 for lesser gods depending on the ability scores and the immortality ability has been explained in more detail; gods reduced to negative hit points outside of their homeplane (Asgard or Vanaheim) simply do not die at -10 and continue to heal until they regain consciousness again.
+Aesir and Vanir differ in stats, with the Aesir having a more martial focus and the Vanir being overall more cerebral and nature themed, but other then a difference in skill bonuses and a weapon skill feat there is little to separate the two (the Vanir have higher SR but since this is either 7 or 10 for lesser gods this is trivial given the levels at which a game of Ragnarok is likely to take place).
+Had the differences been more pronounced it would have been a good differentiation to make, but now it serves as basically page filler.
 I can explain the difference to you in 2 paragraphs, why do the gods need more?

-Valkeries have been added as an ersatz demi-god race, overall a very nice and flavorful addition but only marginally useful since Valkeries serve Odin exclusively.
-The book does offer the option of running an all Valkerie campaign or allow Valkerie PCs as long as you act upon Odin’s desires.
-Valkeries are, ironically, the most flavorful of the new races.
+Valkyries have been added as an ersatz demi-god race, overall a very nice and flavorful addition but only marginally useful since Valkyries serve Odin exclusively.
+The book does offer the option of running an all Valkyrie campaign or allow Valkyrie PCs as long as you act upon Odin’s desires.
+Valkyries are, ironically, the most fleshed out and interesting of the new races.
 Along with a charm power that should prove good fun, they can elect a mortal to be Odin’s champion.
 For a number of rounds equal to his Con score, a warrior gets +10 to all attack rolls.
 At the end, he dies.
 WE WILL MEET IN VALHALLA AGAIN.
-Of course this ability is likely to see most use in Mortal level campaign, so we are going to label the Valkerie as interesting but with limited utility.
+Of course this ability is likely to see most use in Mortal level campaigns unless you make heavy use of retainers for some reason (in d20? unlikely), so we are going to label the Valkyrie as interesting but with limited utility.

 The next addition is an obligatory Berserker prestige class.
 Harmless but not terribly inspired.
-Berserkers may rage, cause fear in their enemies, get into some other sort of trance where they automatically passes Will saves (redundant, Barbarian Rage already does something similar), heal damage with a Will save a number of times a day (should have been ignore damage with a Will save) and finally enter a trance where they can keep fighting while taking a number of points of damage below 0 hp equal to ten times their constitution.
-A mostly redundant class, merely an exaggeration of the Barbarian core class, which is already present in the setting.
-For a better take on the Berserker class see the Frenzied Berserker from Complete Warrior btw.
+Berserkers may rage, cause fear in their enemies, get into some other sort of trance where they automatically passes Will saves (redundant, Barbarian Rage already does something similar), heal damage with a Will save a number of times a day (should have been shrug off damage with a Will save) and finally enter a trance where they can keep fighting while taking a number of points of damage below 0 hp equal to ten times their constitution.
+A mostly redundant class, merely an exaggeration of the already superfluous Barbarian core class .

-The last prestige class is an NPC prestige class for Dwarves, the Dwarven artificer, and it is both A) redundant because it feels the 3.5 compulsory urge to statt out things that can be covered by GM Fiat (i.e the ability of the Dwarves to forge magical items that, in order to be mysterious, should ideally stay outside of codified rules systems) B) will only be used by NPCs anyway so many of the abilities to reduce, say, the cost of an item or to increase their craft ranks will almost never see play since the GMs resources are whatever he needs to run his game and C) is mostly a modified artificer class from Twilight of Atlantis.
-The only good thing about this prestige class is the codification of the Dwarven Curse, giving the GM some mechanical handholds in case the gods double-cross a dwarf.
-It should be noted these curses vary from debilitation (Con damage), inconvenience (alternating passwords or turning invisible when you want to use it), the item blurting out weaknesses of the wielder or becomes incredibly desirable to anyone who views it.
+The last prestige class is an NPC prestige class for Dwarves, the Dwarven artificer, and it is both A) redundant because it feels the 3.5 compulsory urge to codify what can easily be covered by GM Fiat (i.e the ability of the Dwarves to forge magical items that, in order to retain their mystery, should stay outside of codified rules systems) B) will only be used by NPCs anyway so many of the abilities to reduce, say, the cost of an item or to increase their craft ranks will almost never see play since the GMs resources usually boil down to whatever he needs to run his adventure and C) is essentially a modified Artificer class from Twilight of Atlantis.
+The only good thing about this prestige class is the codification of the Dwarven Curse, giving the GM some mechanical handholds in case the Gods make the extremely dumb decision to double-cross a dwarf out of his artifice.
+Curses vary from debilitation (Con damage), inconvenience (alternating passwords or turning invisible when you want to use it), the item blurting out weaknesses of the wielder to enemies or bystaners or becoming incredibly desirable to anyone who views it like the Ring of Power.
 The curses are cool and add a vicious cost to stealing from the dwarves.
+Well done.

 Two skills are added in this section.
-One is marginally useful but described overlong (Knowledge: history and legend) and really just a variant that could have been handled by the old knowledge: history skill and the Solve Riddle (int).
-While Solve Riddle may only be used at the GM’s discretion, its presence represents one of the worst excesses of the d20 system, and literally boils down what should be an intellectual challenge to a roll of the dice.
+One is marginally useful but described overlong (Knowledge: history and legend) and really just a variant that could have been handled by the old knowledge: History skill and the Solve Riddle (int) skill.
+While Solve Riddle may only be used at the GM’s discretion, its presence represents one of the worst excesses of the d20 system by literally boiling down what should be an intellectual challenge to a single dice roll.
 Terrible.